ndtam273/reactjs-expensify/readme.md

-# Git commands
+# Git Commands

-git init - create a new git repo git status - view the change to your project code git add - Add files to staging area git commit - create a new commit with files from staging area git log - view recent commits
+git init - Create a new git repo git status - View the changes to your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits